Discover the Story Inspiring our 2024 Project

 The background to the writing of the story is covered in this wikipedia article.

-We're developing the short story into a community performance.
-It has been used as inspiration in other ways in the past.
+The short story has been used as inspiration in other ways in the past.
 This 30 minute animation of the story from 1987 by won the 1988 Academy Award for Best Animated Short Film and in 2021 this String Quartet No. 1 - The Man Who Planted Trees by Noah Max was premiered by the Brompton Quartet - it features words from the story.

 Friends of the Earth reveals the “woeful state” of the nation’s tree cover: discover how Calderdale areas are affected here